oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 : Refers to the SD-JWT Combined Format for Presentation [see TBD].
 In the three-party-model, this representation is used for the Verifiable Presentation and is transferred from the Issuer to the Holder.

-Issuer:
-:  An entity that issues VC-SD-JWTs.

-Holder:
-:  An entity that receives VC-SD-JWTs from the Issuer and has control over them.
-Holders present VC-SD-JWTs as VP-SD-JWTs to Verifiers and can prove control over them.

-Verifier:
-:  An entity that requests, validates and processes VP-SD-JWTs and VC-SD-JWTs.

 # Scope